gutschilla/plug-session-memcached/README.md

 ======================
 A  memcached session store for Elixir's plug.

+## Description

+Provides the application :plug_session_memcahed to be included in your app.
+This will create connection to a memcached server instance.
+Then, you may use the plug `Plug.Session.MEMCACHED`, presumably in a Phoenix endpoint.

 ## Support
 I use it in conjunction with the great [Phoenix Framework](https://github.com/phoenixframework/phoenix).
 If you encounter any issues, I'll be glad if you gave me notice.